adrianocastro189/multi-targets/README.md

 This is a list of known issues that players may encounter when using the addon that are already being addressed and will be fixed in future versions:

 * **Raid markers mismatch:** When the player removes a name from the target list, the raid markers priorities are recalculated, but the addon won't be able to update the current marked enemies, so for a short amount of time, the raid markers may not match the target list

 ## Changelog

 ### yyyy.mm.dd - version 1.0.0

+* Fix a bug where dead units were being targetted
-* Fix a bug where targets got their marks removed during target rotation
+* Fix a bug where unit got their marks removed during target rotation
 * Friendly chat output messages for all addon commands

 ### 2024.03.29 - version 0.0.1-alpha